 3.5

 In an unexpected yet welcome surprise to our testing team, we found a few highly affordable models that earned great overall scores, shown in the chart below.
 On the other hand, we found a few helmets with household names on them that we'd recommend leaving on the shelf.
-To see a complete breakdown of our testing, scoring, and process, head to our budget bike helmet review.
+To see a complete breakdown of our testing, scoring, and process, head to our review of budget bike helmets.

 Road Bike Helmets